SOTA on the ARC-AGI Benchmark

 process: developing better strategies for determining what to ask, refining sequential

-ARC-AGI is just the beginning – we’ve tackled several other benchmarks as well, with
+is just the beginning – we’ve tackled several other benchmarks as well, with similarly

-similarly compelling results.
-Watch this space for more information on those, as well as
+compelling results.
+Watch this space for more information on those, as well as other fun

-53 years of experience from Google DeepMind.
-We're focused on solving the fundamental
+years of experience from Google DeepMind.
+We're focused on solving the fundamental problems

-problems of AI reasoning and knowledge extraction in the presence of noise and
+of AI reasoning and knowledge extraction in the presence of noise and uncertainty.
+Want to

 Check out our open positions.